capeprivacy/documentation/docs/cape-core/coordinator/local-cli.md

     5. If you are still using the same PowerShell window as in the previous section, run `refreshenv` to load the updated `PATH`.
     5. Download the database schema files from [TODO]
     6. Unzip the files.
-    7. Run the following command to set up the database:
+    7. Run the following command to set up the database.
+Replace `<PASSWORD>` with the password you created when installing PostgreSQL.
     ```shell
-    $env:CAPE_DB_URL='postgres://postgres:postgrespw@localhost:5432/cape'
+    $env:CAPE_DB_URL='postgres://postgres:<PASSSWORD>@localhost:5432/cape'
-    cape update path\to\schema\directory
+    cape update path\to\schema\files

     # Configure the Cape Coordinator server component
     cape coordinator configure
     ```

     Cape asks you for information about your installation.
-For this example, use port 8181 and the following database URL: `postgres://cape:capepw@localhost:5432/cape`
+For this example, use port 8181.

     When this process completes, it creates a file called `config.yaml`.

-    Start the coordinator with this command:
+    Set user details, then start the coordinator.
+Make a note of the values you set for each field.

     ```shell
-    $env:CAPE_USER_NAME='cape_user'
-    $env:CAPE_USER_EMAIL='cape_user@mycape.com'
-    $env:CAPE_USER_PASSWORD='capecape'
+    $env:CAPE_USER_NAME='<USERNAME>'
+    $env:CAPE_USER_EMAIL='<EMAIL>'
+    # The password must be eight characters minimum
+    $env:CAPE_USER_PASSWORD='<PASSWORD>'
+    # Start the coordinator
     cape coordinator start --file config.yaml
     ```

-## Configure the CLI and log into Cape
+## Configure the CLI and log in to Cape

 Open a new terminal, and run the following commands: